aishurm06-collab/Smart-Gloves-Gesture-to-Text-for-Deaf-and-Mute-People/README.md

 ## Overview

-The Smart Gloves Project is an IoT-based wearable system designed to detect hand gestures and convert them into meaningful outputs.
+The Smart Gloves Project is an IoT-based wearable system designed to detect hand gestures using Flex sensor and convert them into Text outputs.
 The project aims to improve communication and interaction through smart sensing and embedded technology.

 ## Features